atulkrishnathakur/awstutorial/README.md

 # EC2
 1. Go to Console Home in AWS
+2. Select your regions
-2. Click on EC2 then you will go to ec2 dashboard
+3. Click on EC2 then you will go to ec2 dashboard
-3. In Resources section click on 'Instance (Running)' now you will go a new page and here you will see all created instances
+4. In Resources section click on 'Instance (Running)' now you will go a new page and here you will see all created instances
+# instance type
+1. Click on "Instance Type" in left sidebar

+# Create the EC2 instance
+1. From Left sidebar click on "Instaces"
+2. Click on "Lounch Instance"
+   Tag Name : Type server name example: abcprojectserver Application And OS Images(Amazon Machine Image): Search Like "ubuntu".
+Click on "select" on OS which you want Instanc Type: See the details of instance with price and choose instance type like t2.micro Key Pair(Login): Clik on Create new key pair then new window will open.
+   Key Pair Name: it is the pem file name
+   Key pair type: select RSA
+   Private Key file format: select .pem
+   Create Key Pair: Click on create key pair button to generate .pem file. .pem file will be automatically download.
+3. Important Note: Save the .pem file in secure and accessible place in computer.
+Because it will be use in future.